 Having a carefree retirement means saving well in advance.
 Have you maximized your investments in these common savings vehicles?

-Many employers will match a portion of your contributions when you put aside pre-tax money from your paychecks into a 401k plan.
-Because the contributions use pre-tax money, participating in a 401k plan also will reduce your taxable income and can help to lower your tax bill.
+Many employers will match a portion of your contributions when you put aside pre-tax money from your paychecks into a 401K plan.
+Because the contributions use pre-tax money, participating in a 401K plan also will reduce your taxable income and can help to lower your tax bill.

-With an IRA, you can stash as much as $5,500 per year for your retirement, $6,500 per year if you are 50 or older.
+With an IRA, you can stash as much as $5,500 per year for your retirement, or $6,500 per year if you are 50 or older.
 With a traditional IRA, you may get a tax break when you contribute, since your contributions may be tax deductible.
 With a Roth IRA, you won’t get a tax deduction when you contribute but you also won’t be taxed when you withdraw that cash at retirement age (older than age 59 ½).

 Everyone wants to retire early, but can you afford it?
 According to the Social Security Administration, a man reaching age 65 today can expect to live on average until age 84 and women can expect to live until 86.
-Does your retirement plan provide for 20+ plus years of living expenses?
+Does your retirement plan provide for 20-plus years of living expenses?
 When should you begin receiving your Social Security benefits?
 And if you are married, when should your husband or wife?